 In June 2007, we entered into a series of related agreements providing for the financing of the clinical development of certain of our drug candidates, including LX1031 and LX1032, along with any other pharmaceutical compositions modulating the same targets as those drug candidates.
 Under the financing arrangement, we licensed to Symphony Icon, a wholly-owned subsidiary of Symphony Icon Holdings LLC, our intellectual property rights related to the programs and Holdings contributed \$45 million to Symphony Icon in order to fund the clinical development of the programs.
 We also entered into a share purchase agreement with Holdings under which we issued and sold to Holdings 7,650,622 shares of our common stock in exchange for \$15 million and an exclusive option to acquire all of the equity of Symphony Icon, thereby allowing us to reacquire the programs.
-The purchase option is exercisable by us at any time, in our sole discretion, until June 15, 2011 at an exercise price of (a) \$72 million, if the purchase option is exercised before June 15, 2009, (b) \$81 million, if the purchase option is exercised on or after the June 15, 2009 and before June 15, 2010 and (c) \$90 million, if the purchase option is exercised on or after June 15, 2010 and before June 15, 2011.
-The purchase option exercise price may be paid in cash or a combination of cash and common stock, at our sole discretion, provided that the common stock portion may not exceed 40% of the purchase option exercise price.
+The purchase option is exercisable by us at any time, in our sole discretion, until June 15, 2011 at an exercise price of (a) \$81 million, if the purchase option is exercised before June 15, 2010 and (b) \$90 million, if the purchase option exercise price may be paid in cash or a combination of cash and common stock, at our sole discretion, provided that the common stock portion may not exceed 40% of the purchase option exercise price.

 Upon the recommendation of Symphony Icon's development committee, which is comprised of an equal number of representatives from us and Symphony Icon, Symphony Icon's board of directors may require us to pay Symphony Icon up to \$15 million for Symphony Icon's use in the development of the programs in accordance with the specified development plan and related development budget.
 The development committee's right to recommend that Symphony Icon's board of directors submit such funding requirement to us will terminate on the one-year anniversary of the expiration of the purchase option, subject to limited exceptions.
+Through September 2009, Symphony Icon's board of directors has requested us to pay Symphony Icon \$4.3 million under this agreement, \$1.5 million of which has been paid through September 30, 2009, and we expect that additional funding will be needed in the future.

 In April 2004, we obtained a \$34.0 million mortgage on our facilities in The Woodlands, Texas.
-The mortgage loan has a ten-year term with a 20-year amortization and bears interest at a fixed rate of 8.23%.
+The mortgage loan has a ten-year term with a 20 year amortization and bears interest at a fixed rate of 8.23%.
 In May 2002, our subsidiary Lexicon Pharmaceuticals (New Jersey), Inc. leased a 76,000 square-foot laboratory and office space in Hopewell, New Jersey.
 The term of the lease extends until June 30, 2013.
 The lease provides for an escalating yearly base rent payment of \$1.3 million in the first year, \$2.1 million in years two and three, \$2.2 million in years four to six, \$2.3 million in years seven to nine and \$2.4 million in years ten and eleven.
 We are the guarantor of the obligations of our subsidiary under the lease.